dmytrovoytko/SublimeText-Translate/README.md

 - via Tools ➡️ Translator ➡️ Translate seclected text
 - via Command Pallet, Ctrl+Shist+P (⌘Cmd+Shift+P in OSX) > Translate selected text
 3. If you want to change translation to inline mode (when translation replaces original selected text), change **results_mode** in settings.
+4. If you just want to see translation without changing your text, you can set **show_popup** in settings.
-4. If you want to translate by default to different than English language, change **target_language** in settings.
+5. If you want to translate by default to different than English language, change **target_language** in settings.

 ### 🛠️ Commands
 - **Translate selected text** - translates selected text baesd on settings